junxit/us-congress-bills-116/bill.md

       - **(ii)** in subsection (a), by striking “The Secretary, in consultation with the Director, shall designate a Private Education Loan Ombudsman” and inserting “The Director shall designate an individual as the Assistant Director and Student Loan Ombudsman”;
       - **(iii)** in subsection (b), by striking “The Secretary and the Director” and inserting “The Director”; and
       - **(iv)** in subsection (d)(2), by inserting “the Director,” before “the Secretary,”.
-    - **(B)** *Clerical amendment* The table of contents under section 1(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act is amended, in the item relating to section 1035, by striking “PRIVATE EDUCATION” and inserting “ASSISTANT DIRECTOR AND STUDENT”.
+    - **(B)** *Clerical amendment* The table of contents under section 1(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act is amended, in the item relating to section 1035, by striking “Private education” and inserting “Assistant director and student”.
     - **(C)** *Deeming of name* Any reference in any law, regulation, document, record, or other paper of the United States to the “Private Education Loan Ombudsman” shall be deemed a reference to the “Assistant Director and Student Loan Ombudsman”.
 - **(c)** *Semi-Annual report to Congress on certain offices of the Bureau* Section 1016(c) of the Consumer Financial Protection Act of 2010 (12 U.S.C.
-5496(c)), as amended by section 5(e)(3), is further amended by adding at the end the following:
+5496(c)), as amended by section 5(e)(2), is further amended by adding at the end the following:
   > - **(11)** with respect to each of the specific functional units and offices established under section 1013—
   >   - **(A)** a detailed description of the activities of the unit or office since the last report was made under subsection (b); and
   >   - **(B)** an analysis of the efforts of the Bureau to achieve the duties of the unit or office; and